antongorodezkiy/uc_option_image/README.txt

       Simply enable the module.
 Settings become available on the attribute settings page which is located at admin/store/settings/attributes

+      To display an image when no option image is available, the module will call theme_uc_option_image_no_image() This defaults to grabbing and image called 'noimage.png' in your themes 'images' folder.
+      Example: sites/all/themes/mytheme/images/noimage.png

+      Options must be displayed as select boxes in order for this modules selection JavaScript to work correctly.

       -------------------------------------------------------------------------------
       PERMISSIONS
       -------------------------------------------------------------------------------